lukaszraczylo/graphql-monitoring-proxy/README.md

 ### Configuration

+All the environment variables **should** be prefixed with `GMP_` to avoid conflicts with other applications.
+If `GMP_` prefixed environment variable is present - it will take precedence over the non-prefixed one.
+You can still use the non-prefixed environment variables in the spirit of the backward compatibility, but it's not recommended.

 | Parameter                 | Description                              | Default Value              |
 |---------------------------|------------------------------------------|----------------------------|
 | `MONITORING_PORT`         | The port to expose the metrics endpoint  | `9393`                     |